KeKsBoTer/brush/README.md

 Simply `cargo run` or `cargo run --release` from the workspace root.
 Brush can also be used as a CLI, run `cargo run --release -- --help` to use the CLI directly from source.
 See the notes about the CLI in the features section.

 ### Web
-This project uses [`trunk`](https://github.com/trunk-rs/trunk) to build for the web.
-Install trunk, and then run `trunk serve` or `trunk serve --release` to run a development server.
+Brush can be compiled to WASM.
+There is a demo website using NextJS in the brush_nextjs directory.
+Simple `npm run dev` to start a development server, this will update the WASM too.

+It uses [`wasm-pack`](https://rustwasm.github.io/wasm-bindgen/introduction.html) to build the WASM bundle.
+You can also use it without a bundler, see [wasm-pack's documentation](hhttps://rustwasm.github.io/wasm-bindgen/examples/without-a-bundler.html).

-WebGPU is still a new standard, and as such, only Chrome 134+ work currently.
+WebGPU is still an upcoming standard, and as such, only Chrome 134+ on Windows and macOS is currently supported.

 ### Android